bluenviron/mediamtx/README.md

 ### Standalone binary

-1. Download and extract a precompiled binary from the [release page](https://github.com/bluenviron/mediamtx/releases).
+1. Download and extract a standalone binary from the [release page](https://github.com/bluenviron/mediamtx/releases).

 2. Start the server: